tandonhrithik/tandonhrithik/README.md

 I am currently putting time into learning C#, Unity, Unreal Engine and kubernetes.

+Finished projects:
+- A Memory Card game built using unity.
+Can be played on itch.io at https://htd77.itch.io/simple-memory-game

 My current projects:
-- Developing a third person game in unity that I plan on porting on Android devices.
+- Developing a first person game in Unreal Engine using C++ and blender.
-- Refining my lua and C++ to start working on a C++ based project in Unreal Engine that uses embedded lua scripts

 Thank you to all those who took time to read this.
 I hope that you find something interesting here.